Last Modified November 27, 2018

 Following the decline of the park up to 1980s, £350,000 was spent refurbishing the ground between 1997 and 2000 and this investment is still ongoing.
 Our centenary leaflet has more information.

-The Friends of King George Recreation Ground was established by the active involvement of the residents of Bushey who continue to ensure that the site is well-managed and available for the enjoyment of everyone.
+The Friends of King George was established by the active involvement of the residents of Bushey who continue to ensure that the site is well-managed and available for the enjoyment of everyone through its promotion.

 To celebrate the Golden Jubilee of Her Majesty Queen Elizabeth II and Hertsmere Borough Council's Silver Jubilee, a time capsule was buried in the park in the summer of 2002.
 Local school children chose the contents of the capsule to signify what 2002 meant to them.

 A number of events are held in the park every year.
-These include a funfair, teddy bears' picnic, dog show, Easter egg hunt, music and more.
-Events are run on our behalf by Hertsmere Leisure.
+These include a funfair, teddy bears' picnic, fun dog show, Easter egg hunt, music and more.
+Events are run on our behalf by Hertsmere Leisure and the Friends of King George.

 Where can I find it?